 - No free plan

 - On the more expensive end of the industry

 - Basic plan caps data at 612 MB/user

 Best for automation

-Dubbed Freshmarketer, the marketing arm of the Freshdesk CRM is built to make customer acquisition easier on all fronts.
+The marketing arm of the Freshworks CRM is built to make customer acquisition easier on all fronts.
 With automation at the core of its functionality, you'll be able to allow the software to handle the smaller projects, so you can focus on the bigger picture.
-Freshdesk even allows you to set up specific “if then” scenarios, giving you the flexibility to truly automate your marketing efforts from top to bottom.
+Freshworks CRM even allows you to set up specific “if then” scenarios, giving you the flexibility to truly automate your marketing efforts from top to bottom.

-Freshdesk offers three different pricing plans for the Freshmarketer software: Sprout, Garden, and Estate.
+Freshworks CRM offers three different pricing plans for its software: Sprout, Garden, and Estate.
 The Sprout plan is the free option, available with no time limit.
 After the free plan, the pricing options are still very affordable, with the Garden plan running you $49 per month, and the Estate plan coming in at only $99 per month.
 Plans are based on how many users you want, though, so be sure to keep that in mind.

 - Packed with a great catalogue of features

 - Highly intuitive user interface, easy for beginners